Library Cards & Your Account

 Library cards are available for free to permanent and temporary residents of California.
 With an LA County Library card, you can:

 There is no minimum age requirement to apply for a library card.
 Children under 18 must have a parent or guardian sign their library card application.
 Parents/guardians can restrict their child from checking out DVDs.
 For a child to access the Internet, parents/guardians must be present and fill out an Internet Access Permission form.
-All fines/fees are the responsibility of the parent/guardian.
+All fees related to lost or damaged items or lost library cards are the responsibility of the parent/guardian.

-A PIN allows you to place holds and access your account online, use the Library’s public computers, and access Wi-Fi.
+A PIN allows you to place holds and access your account online, use the Library’s public computers, and use virtual Library resources.
 You are given a PIN when you first apply for a library card.
 If you have a library card but do not have a PIN or have forgotten it, you can request a PIN online or by calling any LA County Library location.

 You can access your library account by logging into the online catalog and clicking “My Account.”
 From here, you can:

 To get a library card, fill out an application and bring it to any LA County Library location along with a valid ID.
 Cards are valid for three years and can be renewed by calling or visiting a library.
 If your library card is lost or stolen, report it immediately.
 Replacement cards cost $3.00.

 Visit this page for information about borrowing materials, placing holds, interlibrary loans, and fines & fees.

 LA County Library cardholders 21 and under can get rid of library fees by reading them away!
 For every hour spent reading in the library, $5 in fees will be removed from your account.
 Click below for more information about this unique program.

 Customers who are ineligible for library cards (for example, people traveling from out of state), can apply for a computer card that allows them access to the Library’s public computers and Wi-Fi.
 Valid for one year.